lfr/FSharp.Domain.Validation/docs/index.md

-## FSharp.ValidationBlocks demos
+## Demos

-The links below contain demos of [FSharp.ValidationBlocks](https://github.com/lfr/FSharp.ValidationBlocks) in action.
+The links below contain demos of validation blocks in action!

 ### Links